EmmanuelNiyonshuti/sage/README.md

 - Internal tools that need parcel-level vegetation trends
 - Experiments or analysis built on top of cleaned, structured NDVI data

-SAGE exposes everything through a REST API and focuses mainly on backend concerns: data ingestion, scheduling, processing, and alerting.
+This application exposes everything through a REST API and focuses mainly on backend concerns: data ingestion, scheduling, processing, and alerting.

 There is also a small Streamlit-based dashboard for basic interaction and visualization.